CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 ..

-   |:hourglass:| This step will take a while.
-We will speed up following
-   executions through checkpointing.
+   ⌛ This step will take a while.
+We will speed up following executions through checkpointing.

 ::